AndyCYao/personal_webpage/content/courses/cmpt383.md

 the Go compiler says its an error if a variable is declared but not used, the aim is to make things practical by taking out superfluous variables

-because of this, the `_` is a blank variable in Go, it allows the compiler to run if you dont care about a declared variable.
+because of this, the `_` keyword is a blank variable in Go, it allows the compiler to run if you dont care about the declared variable.

 __array__ is immutable in Go, problem is the length is part of the type.